ssarkisy/Delta-Theory/Delta Theory/00 - Translation Layer/00.0 - Reality Virtualization/00.0.0 - Virtual Substrate — Kernel Primitives/00.0.0.2 - Structural Primitives/Delta.md

 ## Definition

 ∆ is not a magnitude or object.
 It is the **minimal difference event** from which relational embedding and stabilization proceed.

 ---

+## Clarification (terminology)

+- We use the word “difference”, not “signal” or “event”.
+Treating ∆ as signals/events suggests there can be two “same” signals/events.
+- Two identical differences cannot exist as separate items: the identity of a difference is tied to its relational context.
+If context is the same, it is the same difference; if context differs, the differences are not the same.

+---